Possibilities for Missing Multiple Tooth

 • Traditional bridges

 It is the most common type of dental bridge.
 A crown is made for each tooth on either side of the missing tooth and the pontic stays in the middle.
-The bridges are made of ceramics or porcelain fused to metal.
+The bridges are made of ceramics or porcelain fused with metal.

 • Cantilever bridge